PromptCap: Prompt-Guided Task-Aware Image Captioning: Experiments

-We apply PromptCap to WebQA~\cite{chang2022webqa} to evaluate PromptCap's generalization ability on unseen images and tasks.
-WebQA images are crawled from web and unseen during our PromptCap training.
+We apply \NAME to WebQA~\cite{chang2022webqa} to evaluate \NAME's generalization ability on images and tasks from different domains.
+WebQA images are crawled from the web and are from domains different from the COCO~\cite{lin2014microsoft} images used in \NAME's training data synthesized from VQAv2~\cite{goyal2017making}.
 Due to the task setting, questions are compositional and much longer than typical VQA questions.
-We convert the source images into captions, and use GPT-3 in-context learning to solve the task with only 8 random examples.
-The answers are long-form and measured by two scores: the fluency score measured by BARTScore~\cite{yuan2021bartscore}, and the accuracy score that measures if human-annotated keywords are included in the answer.
+We convert the source images into captions and use GPT-3 in-context learning to carry out the task with only 8 random examples.
+The answers are long-form and measured by two scores: the fluency score measured by BARTScore~\cite{yuan2021bartscore} and the accuracy score that measures if human-annotated keywords are included in the answer.
 The results in the image-query setting with oracle sources on the validation set\footnote{Setting at \url{https://github.com/WebQnA/WebQA/tree/main/baseline_output_files/Baseline_prediction_files_on_Val}} are shown on Table~\ref{tab:webqa}.
-Our systems outperform all the official baselines.
-PromptCap captions outperform the generic OFA captions, showing that PromptCap is generalizable to a different domain of questions and images.
+Our systems outperform all the official baselines. \NAME outperforms the generic OFA captions, showing that \NAME is generalizable to a different domain of questions and images.